Guides

 This is a paid feature.
 Please see our pricing page for more details.

 The Climatiq API provides a wide range of public emission factors, but sometimes you may require custom emission factors for specific activities for your project that can't be shared publicly - say a licensed dataset or footprints provided from suppliers.
-Climatiq allows you to securely add private emission factors via an uploader in our dashboard, making them available to you right alongside any of the currently available emission factors in our /estimate, /batch and /search endpoints.
+Climatiq allows you to securely add private emission factors via two different options.

 Upload Private Emission Factors via the Climatiq Dashboard